-While Park Forest is a planned community that has received multiple awards and recognition for land use, planning, and programs, there is a misconception that the Village is “built out,” when in-fact there are several significant development and redevelopment sites available.
-Park Forest encourages you to read further about the locations and opportunities for new development within the Village's corporate limits.
+While Park Forest is a planned community that has received multiple awards and recognition for land use, planning, and programs, there is a misconception that the Village is “built out,” when there are several significant development and redevelopment sites available.
+Park Forest encourages you to read further about the locations and opportunities for new development within the Village’s corporate limits.

 Park Forest/Lincoln Highway Metra Station Transit-Oriented Development

 In Jan.
 2008, the Village Board adopted the Concept Plan for the 211th Street Transit Oriented Development (TOD) and updated the TOD plan in 2012 following the completion of an Implementation Study.
 This Plan encompasses a 10.9-acre development site within the Village of Park Forest, as well as development sites within the Villages of Olympia Fields and Matteson.
 Park Forest’s development site includes an existing 458-space parking lot, a 2.4-acre Village-owned parcel, and a 4.42-acre privately-owned parcel.
 The Village recently demolished the vacant building at 3200 Lincoln Highway and is currently marketing the shovel-ready site.
 For quick facts about the property, see TOD Sales Flyer.
 The subsequent Implementation Study provides additional background that may help a developer/buyer with their due diligence.